obreitwi/py-rpush/README.md

-`Rpush` is a little tool I wrote to automatically copy files to a remote server folder that is accessible via web.
+`rpush` is a little tool I wrote to automatically copy files to a remote server folder that is accessible via web.
 The folder is configured to only allow access when the user knows the precise filename.